googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 The workflow described below was designed to ensure no lost products during the validation process, to facilitate the latter, and to keep people updated about the status of different projects.
 It requires active maintenance and regular updates from team members.
 <br>
 It also seemed important to keep the whole status of the repository in one place, mostly to avoid copy-pasting PR links all the time.
-Therefore, a complete Github-based workflow was chosen, making extensive use of the <a href="https://github.com/google/fonts/issues">issue tracker</a>, the <a href="https://github.com/google/fonts/milestones">milestones</a> feature, the <a href="https://github.com/google/fonts/projects">project boards</a>, and the <a href="https://github.com/google/fonts/actions">continuous integration system</a>.
+Therefore, a complete GitHub-based workflow was chosen, making extensive use of the <a href="https://github.com/google/fonts/issues">issue tracker</a>, the <a href="https://github.com/google/fonts/milestones">milestones</a> feature, the <a href="https://github.com/google/fonts/projects">project boards</a>, and the <a href="https://github.com/google/fonts/actions">continuous integration system</a>.
 <br>
 This guide will help team members understand the validation process of a font family and the actions required from them to help that process.
 <br>